AlePPisa/Midi-Visualizer/README.md

 ---
 The following are improvements that have been recognized and would like to be pursued:

-- As it stands the project is made specifically for [[[INSERT BRAND OF KEYBOARD HERE]]].
+- As it stands the project is made specifically for the Arturia Mini Lab MIDI keyboard.
 Changing this so that it supports different MIDI controllers is one of our top priorities.

 - Currently the project is implemented using Javascript, this is because webmidi.js and p5.js do not have proper TypeScript support as of the current date (6th of May, 2023).
 We believe the project would be heavily improved by porting it to Typescript.
 Most classes would have proper code completion, and the developer experience would improve greatly.